-Sara is the Director of Community Liaisons at Hark at Excellerate Foundation.
-Prior to her time at Hark, Sara’s postgraduate professional focus was in mental health services with a special emphasis on trauma therapy practices as well as serving as a clinical supervisor for the NWA region.
+Sara is the Director of Programs at Excellerate Foundation.
+Prior to her time at Excellerate, Sara’s postgraduate professional focus was in mental health services with a special emphasis on trauma therapy practices as well as serving as a clinical supervisor for the NWA region.
 Sara has also worked as an Employee Assistance Program (EAP) contract manager, served as a lecturer for the University of Arkansas School of Social Work and provides supervision for social work licensure.

 Sara received her Bachelor’s Degree in Family and Human Services from John Brown University and a Master of Social Work degree from the University of Arkansas.

-Sara and her husband, Tyler, have lived in NWA for twelve years and have a son, Will.
+Sara and her husband, Tyler, have lived in NWA for over a decade and have a son, Will.

-Christy is the Director of Technology Development for Hark at Excellerate Foundation.
+Christy is the Director of Technology for Excellerate Foundation and in addition serves as our Security & Privacy Officer.
 She has worked in Social Services in some capacity since 2004.

 Christy got her BA of Science in Family and Human Services/Psychology from John Brown University.